 Oh, what could’ve been…

-From my observations, Bernie Williams was absolutely, positively a Hall of Famer.
-He had as many, if not a couple more, big hits in the postseason as Derek Jeter – who is a first-ballot Hall of Famer.
+From my observations, Bernie Williams absolutely deserves a shot for the Hall of Fame.
+He had as many, if not a couple more, big hits in the postseason as Derek Jeter, a first-ballot Hall of Fame selection.
 The Yankees not only may not have won all four of those rings – they may not have even gotten to the postseason some years without the consistent bat of Bernie Williams.
 As the Yankees primary cleanup hitter, he was the centerpiece of their offense.
 Period.

 It also helps that Bernie Williams is also one of the most likable people to ever play the game of baseball.
 His second career as a jazz musician has also been a phenomenal success.
 Since he made so much money in his career, Bernie uses his musical talents mostly for charitable causes.
 If he’s not a Hall of Fame ballplayer, Bernie’s a Hall of Fame human being.

 Bernie Williams is one of those guys who I’ll just throw WAR out the window and put him in the Hall of Fame anyway.
 As it is, modern center fielders are vastly underrepresented in the Hall.
-If he’s not elected into the Hall by the Today’s Game Era Committee in December 2021, I will be greatly disappointed.
+If he’s not elected into the Hall by a future Era Committee, I will be greatly disappointed.

 Bernie, I wish you continued success in all you do!